 Obviously, you could also just ascend the Stelvio from either side, descend the Umbrail to Santa Maria, turn round and get back up again 🙂

 Picture gallery on Google+

-* Link to the German pages, as the English pages on the site of the Dreiländergiro are often outdated…
+* Link to the German pages, as the English pages on the site of the Dreiländergiro are often unavailable or outdated…